 Google Maps link for driving instructions

-Speakers have been invited for 2019.
+Speakers have been selected and invited for 2019.

-Looking at Advance Care Plans using an ethical lens: Professor Derek Willis, Lead Severn Hospice
+Professor Derek Willis, Lead Severn Hospice

-What has happened to the PCF: Sarah Charlesworth, Senior Clinical Writer (Palliative Care), Pharmaceutical Press
+AND Sarah Charlesworth, Senior Clinical Writer (Palliative Care), Pharmaceutical Press

 The course aims to provide participants with: